 Pressed position

-However, this is happening in an already tense situation for NATO.
-At the beginning of the year, US President Donald Trump threatened tariffs against countries that opposed a purchase of Greenland.
+However, this comes amid an already tense situation for NATO.
+At the beginning of the year, US President Donald Trump threatened tariffs against countries that opposed a U.S. purchase of Greenland.

-He has also threatened to stop all trade with Spain after that country refused to support US attacks on Iran, and, as recently as this week, the Pentagon stated that the number of US soldiers in Europe has been reduced.
+He has also threatened to stop all trade with Spain after the country refused to support US attacks on Iran, and as recently as this week, the Pentagon said the number of US soldiers in Europe has been reduced.

 The overall goal of the meeting is therefore to avoid further cracks before the curtain is opened, says Kjell Engelbrekt at the Swedish National Defense University.
 He assesses the conditions as "fairly good" now that it is clear that US Secretary of State Marco Rubio will participate.